lawndoc/IsoTor/README.md

 ![](resources/foxception.png)

-This project is a fork of my older project [foxception](https://github.com/lawndoc/foxception) that was originally inspired by [this blog post](http://ivo2u.nl/Yo) by IvoNet.
+This is a fork of my older project [foxception](https://github.com/lawndoc/foxception) that was originally inspired by [this blog post](http://ivo2u.nl/Yo) by Ivo Woltring.

 ## Running the Service